mmellado/opm-rth2.0-tools/README.md

 As of right now, the list of pending tasks include:

-- Add stars to mythical ranks in hero icons
 - Style the team builder
 - Ensure the tool works on mobile
 - Create GitHub repository